-Rather, by alleging defamation per se (Doc. $1 \P 75$), Plaintiffs intended to roll the burden of proof upon Defendants.
-Plaintiffs' imposition of the standards of the Federal Rules of have to go beyond what Defendants already possessed as journalists, but Plaintiffs stated,
+Rather, by alleging defamation per se (Doc.
+1 \P 75), Plaintiffs intended to roll the burden of proof upon Defendants.
+Plaintiffs' imposition of the standards of the Federal Rules of Evidence upon articles by the press is unconstitutional.
+Of course Defendants' discovery would have to go beyond what Defendants already possessed as journalists, but Plaintiffs stated, "There's nothing, as far as we're concerned, that they would need more" (Doc.
+144 p.
+10).